pytorch/pytorch/docs/source/community/contribution_guide.rst

 ==========================

-PyTorch is a GPU-accelerated Python tensor computation package for building deep neural networks based on tape-based autograd systems.
+PyTorch is a GPU-accelerated Python tensor computation package for building deep neural networks using a on tape-based autograd systems.

 Contribution Process
 --------------------